Landlord and Tenant Act 1954: Case law

 In Graysim Holdings Ltd v P.& O. Property Holdings Ltd., the House of Lords considered the situation of a lease of a market hall to a tenant who then let individual market stalls to market traders.
 The question considered was whether the tenant could take advantage of the protection offered by the act.
-The House of Lords decided that the tenant could not be said to occupy for the purposes of the business that was being carried on there (which was being carried out by the market traders).
+The House of Lords decided that the tenant could not be said to occupy the premises for the purposes of the business that was being carried on there by the market traders.

 This decision was followed in Bassairi Limited v London Borough of Camden, where the tenant let out the bulk of the premises as furnished apartments.
 Again, it was held that the tenant did not occupy for the purposes of a business.

 Esselte AB v Pearl Assurance plc in 1997 established that when a tenant ceases to occupy the property for business purposes then their security of tenure will cease.